 Sidechain compression is one of my absolute go to top tips I recommend to all beginner producers.
 It is a staple of electronic music production.
 I can almost guarantee that if you’ve listened to any electronic music you would have heard sidechain compression in action countless times.
+So learning how to sidechain, is a must!

 A classic example of early sidechain in ‘edm pop’ would have to be on Daft Punk’s “One More Time” in the classic pumping of the brass sample and vocals.

-So what is Sidechain Compression?
-Well normally when you set up a compressor, the compressor receives its input from the same channel you have it on and will compress the track according to your settings you have dialled in, such as threshold and ratio etc etc. So if you switch the input to an alternate source, the compressor won’t be reading the input of the track you have the compressor on, instead it will be reading an input from your alternate source.
+Normally when you set up a compressor, the compressor receives its input from the same channel you have it on and will compress the track according to your settings you have dialled in, such as threshold and ratio etc etc. So if you switch the input to an alternate source, the compressor won’t be reading the input of the track you have the compressor on, instead it will be reading an input from your alternate source.

 The most common use is to place a compressor on a bass channel and set it to be triggered from a kick drum.
 This will allow the bass to compress and therefore duck in volume when the kick drum plays which creates 3 awesome effects.
 1, the kick drum cuts through the mix and it sounds punchy.
 2, the bass has some added groove with a pulse.
 3, your low end isn’t becoming “muddy” since the kick and bass aren’t playing at exactly the same time.